evkx/evkx.github.io/content/models/fiat/600e/600e/_index.md

 ---
 title: Fiat 600e
 linktitle: "600e"
 description: "Fiat 600e is an all-electric crossover with a WLTP range of up to 409 km (254 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true